 Many times the goal in retail is to get your products in as many stores as possible.
 This is wide distribution.
 Narrow distribution means fewer overall sellers who adhere to specific pricing policies and promotions.
 In narrow distribution, a brand geographically separates all sellers in order to take control and increase profitability.

 Wide vs. Narrow Distribution–An Example

 As an example, take a car brand, say Honda.
 Honda puts all of its dealers in one town on one block.
 A buyer starts at Dealer A and gets a quote.
-Then the buyer continues down the block to Dealer B, Dealer C and onward, simply asking, “How much?”
+Then the buyer continues down the block to Dealer B, Dealer C, and onward, simply asking, “How much?”
 The dealers keep undercutting each other to win the sale, reducing any profitability.
-Sold.
+Sold to the lowest offer.

 In wide distribution, where everyone competes on price, the buyer wins.

 Why Wide Distribution Backfires Online

 Wide distribution backfires for brands online where customers have full price transparency on all ecommerce marketplaces.
 How many times have you been shopping online but before clicking “buy” did a quick search to price compare?

 Just like our Honda example, the only thing ecommerce marketplace sellers have to compete on is price, creating an automatic incentive to lower the price just slightly to win sales and accidentally start a price erosion waterfall.
 In the digital landscape, if one seller lowers their price online, another will always match that price, so a brand must implement narrow distribution to avoid losing sales and driving down price on all ecommerce marketplaces, like Amazon.